PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

 Version ``0.36`` of PennyLane updated the default ``Operator`` subclasses, changing the operator arithmetic.
 An end-user should not notice any (breaking) changes.
-This pages should help developers with troubleshooting and guide in the process of legacy support while both systems are supported.
+This page should help developers with troubleshooting and provide instructions for legacy support while both systems are supported.

 .. note::